Originate/guide/android-practices.md

 You will be inflating a lot of XML - make sure you do it efficiently.
 Ensure that you're [optimizing your layouts](http://developer.android.com/training/improving-layouts/optimizing-layout.html) by not nesting too deeply; and remember to [reuse layouts when possible](http://developer.android.com/training/improving-layouts/reusing-layouts.html) with `<include>` and `<merge>`.

-####Optimizing `ListViews`
+####Optimizing `ListViews` (and other container views)
+There are a number of different options for optimizing your container views.
+The most basic of these is the ViewHolder pattern.
+More complex (and thus, useful) patterns follow below.

+#####Option 1: Viewholder

-If you aren't already using the ViewHolder pattern, you should start.
+If you aren't already familiar with the ViewHolder pattern, you should be.
 It's incredibly easy and makes scrolling a lot faster, especially on phones that don't have quad-core 3.0GHz processors.

 (the following excellent code samples are, weirdly, from [developer.samsung.com](http://developer.samsung.com/android/technical-docs/Android-UI-Tips-and-Tricks), who managed to have better documentation than Google...)